 Selecting the right model for your house may appear like a large task, but our heating and cooling specialists at Central Air LLC can offer assistance.
 We’ll start with a no-obligation appointment to discuss your needs before offering you a free estimate.
 We’ll also discuss any special offers, rebates and financing you might be able to take advantage of.

-Here’s about how much you can plan to spend when you’re buying a ductless mini-split.
+Here’s about how much you can anticipate to be responsible for when you’re installing a ductless mini-split.

-One of the most often installed sizes is a 12,000 BTU mini-split.
-This will heat and cool approximately 450–550 square feet, or roughly the size of a studio apartment.
+One of the most popular sizes is a 12,000 BTU mini-split.
+This will heat and cool about 450–550 square feet, or roughly the size of a studio apartment.